 Saying 110 is quite similar:

 Jesus said, ‘Whoever finds the world and becomes rich, let him renounce the world.’But perhaps ‘finding the world’ to be your world is precisely what it means to ‘become rich’ in the spiritual sense; and then the next step is to let go of it, or stop clinging to it, by realizing its ‘emptiness’ (and your own), as a Buddhist would say.
 Only what is empty can be filled.
-Like the cycle of breathing, we live through a cycle of finding and letting go, grasping and releasing .....— (Lambdin)
+Only the indeterminate can be determined.
+Like the cycle of breathing, we live through a cycle of finding and letting go, grasping and releasing ..... [next]— (Lambdin)

 … and he became arrogant, saying, ‘It is I who am God, and there is none other apart from me.’
 When he said this, he sinned against the entirety.
 And a voice came forth from above the realm of absolute power, saying, ‘You are wrong, Samael’ – which is, ‘god of the blind.’
 And he said, ‘If any other thing exists before me, let it become visible to me!’
-And immediately Sophia stretched forth her finger and introduced light into matter …In this version of the story, ‘Samael’ continues in his blind arrogance and eventually gets hurled into the lowest abyss.
-But Elaine Pagels relates another ending to the story, the one which parallels Thomas 2:— (NHL, 167-8)
+And immediately Sophia stretched forth her finger and introduced light into matter …In this version of the story, ‘Samael’ continues in his blind arrogance and is eventually hurled into the lowest abyss.
+But Elaine Pagels relates another ending to the story:— (NHL, 167-8)

 The gnostic teacher Justinus describes the lord's shock, terror and anxiety ‘when he discovered that he was not the God of the universe.’
 Gradually his shock gave way to wonder, and finally he came to welcome what Wisdom had taught him.
 The teacher concludes: ‘This is the meaning of the saying, “The fear of the Lord is the beginning of Wisdom.”’— Pagels (1979, 70)

 Likwise in the Gospel of Thomas, Jesus speaks to one who is at first shocked, and later exalted (‘king over the All’), to discover that the phenomenal universe is his world.
-This reverses the sequence of events in the gnostic The Hypostasis of the Archons, where Samael claims to be God and then is cast down from his delusion of exaltation.
-For a solipsist the shock (and the wonder) is to realize that you are not ‘the God of the universe’ because there are other selves who are ‘sole heirs’ as well as you.
+This reverses the sequence of events in The Hypostasis of the Archons, where Samael claims to be God and then is cast down from his delusion of exaltation.
+If you're a solipsist, the shock (and the wonder) is to realize that you are not ‘the God of the universe’ because there are other selves who are ‘sole heirs’ as well as you.